Jagadeesh-Kmr/weatherForeCastApp/README.md

     - After Entering location on input feild and clicking on Check button.
 Weather details will be displayed on UI.
     - If User clicks on Check button without entering location an  "error message" will be shown.
     - User can use this app on both mobile and desktop.
+    - User view the UI on Light or Dark Mode.